hundredrabbits/thebook/north_pacific_logbook.md

 Red sky at sunrise—how does that saying go again?
 "Red sky in the morn', sailors' forlorn."
 It is difficult to view this as a threat, as we've come to expect big heavy weather in this area.
 I don't feel tired from my shift, seems like I got enough sleep, for once.
 I am steering north, the wind doesn't permit much else.
 We're steering clear of a system passing below us.
 I'd like to make more progress east but that won't be possible today.

 ##### 0500
-Devine brings me a bowl of warm oatmeal!
-So comforting.
+Devine brings me a comforting bowl of warm oatmeal!
 We try to save on propane as much as possible as our tanks are smaller, it's why I've been eating cold oats for the past 10 days.
 I wanted to keep gas for higher, colder latitudes.

 It was difficult to get foreign tanks filled in Japan.
-While in Shima Yacht Harbor, we had to buy new Japanese-style tanks because they refused to fill ours—may have been because of their aged appearance, too steampunk.
+While in Shima Yacht Harbor, we had to buy new Japanese-style tanks because they refused to fill ours—may have been because of their aged, and somewhat steampunk, appearance.
 The issue with Japanese tanks is that they are tall and skinny, and only get taller as their volume increases.
-Our propane locker is made for a short and stout 9 kg (20 lbs) tank, we couldn't fit a Japanese tank of similar volume because of its increased height.
-Instead, we had to purchase two smaller 5 kg tanks, which wasn't ideal, but better than not having the ability to cook food.
+Our propane locker is made for a short and stout 9 kg (20 lbs) tank, we couldn't fit a Japanese tank of a similar volume because of its increased height.
+Instead, we had to purchase two smaller 5 kg tanks, which wasn't ideal, but better than not having the ability to cook at all.
 We are still on our first tank, so far, so good.

 ##### 0800
-Devine awakens, serves up coffee and checks the weather, as is our usual morning routine!
+Devine awakens, serves us coffee and checks the weather, as is our usual morning routine!
 After today, we should get some good wind to go east.
 We got a message from Robusta, saying the Pacific High is appearing on Monday.
 Normally, when boats plan to sail to Alaska or the Pacific Northwest, they wait until it appears, because with it, comes the promise of favorable winds.
 We did not wait for it, and the weather we’re getting now might very well be due to that, but we thought waiting was more dangerous as summer is also typhoon season.
 We’d sailed in areas of contrary, variable winds before, we figured we could handle it.
 Indeed, we can do it, but it isn’t easy.

 Devine started reading *Canticle for Lebowitz*, having finished *The Dispossessed*.